Karandeep07/Basic-Banking-System/README.md

 # Basic-Banking-System

+## Introduction
-The Sparks Foundation Internship Project - Basic Banking System <br>
+> The Sparks Foundation Internship Project - Basic Banking System <br>
-A web application used to transfer money between two users.
+> A web application used to transfer money between two users.

-# AIM
+## AIM
 Create a simple dynamic website which has the following specs.</br>
  - Start with creating a dummy data in database for upto 10 customers.
    Database options: Mysql, Mongo, Postgres, etc. Customers table will